Canton Synchronization Domain on Fabric

 Reliability

-Seamless fail-over for domain entities
+Seamless fail-over for sync domain entities

-The sequencer can be deployed in a multi-writer and multi-reader topology (i.e. multiple sequencer nodes for the same domain) to achieve high availability.
+The sequencer can be deployed in a multi-writer and multi-reader topology (i.e. multiple sequencer nodes for the same sync domain) to achieve high availability.
 Since all Fabric sequencer nodes run on top of the same Fabric ledger, they will all see the same data and does not matter which sequencer is being used to write to and read from.

 On the client side, round-robin load balancing is used such that if one of the sequencer nodes goes down or becomes unhealthy clients will not route any requests to this sequencer.
 The sequencer provides a health endpoint that is used by clients for this purpose.
 It will indicate that it is unhealthy if it loses connection to the Fabric ledger or to its database.

-Resilience to faulty domain behavior
+Resilience to faulty sync domain behavior

 Although Fabric supports for pluggable consensus protocols such as crash fault-tolerant (CFT) or byzantine fault tolerant (BFT) protocols that enable the platform to be customized to fit particular use cases and trust models, at the moment Fabric only offers a CFT ordering service implementation based on the Raft protocol.